The USSF Rule Book

 - Cash awards will be granted to lifters competing in every meet

 - * Cash awards must be giving to the first place man and woman in both divisions of lifters.
 RAW and UNEQUIPPED, As well as Junior and Open.

 - * First place / Best lifter will be decided by coefficient.

-- * Placing will be established by the Swartz Formula.
+- * Placing will be established by the Wilks Formula.

 - * The cash award amount and specifics of award payout are to be determined by the Meet Director and announced prior to the beginning of the Meet.

 - * Cash Awards will at least double that of the entry fee.